jankowski-t/MeshAdventurer-Reborn/README.md

 ### From original project (I removed some things because I didn't need them):
 - 1W transmit power for extended range compared to normal Meshtastic hardware (typically 100mW-160mW).
 - ~~Wide range voltage input (9-28V), It can be powered by USB or barrel plug making it extremely versitile.
 You can even power it using a solar panel!~~
-- OLED display~~ and rotary encoder with "Canned messages", these are messages pre-programmed by you and can be sent without the need of a smartphone.
+- OLED display ~~and rotary encoder with "Canned messages", these are messages pre-programmed by you and can be sent without the need of a smartphone.
 This is especially useful if your phone dies and you are in an emergency situation~~.
 - Optional Temp/Hum/Pressure sensor can send potentially useful data to the rest of your group.
 - On-board GPS will keep sending your position even after your phone is disconnected.
-- ~~A buzzer to notify you when messages are recieved.~~
+- ~~A buzzer to notify you when messages are received.~~
 - Compatible with official Meshtastic Hydra firmware variant so you can stay up to date when new versions are released.
 No custom firmware needed!
 ### Added by me:
 - All SMD components are no smaller than 1206 for easy hand-soldering.